+Residency status is determined at the time the application for admission is processed.
 For a student to be classified as a "resident" for tuition and fee purposes, he or she shall:

-(a) Be a citizen of the United States of America; or hold permanent or temporary resident immigration status, Refugee-Parolee; or hold Conditional Entrant status; or permanently reside in the United States under color of law; and

-(b) Have established a bona fide domicile in the State of Washington primarily for purposes other than educational for the period of one year immediately prior to commencement of the first day of the quarter for which he or she has registered at any institution; and be financially independent; or

-(c) Be a dependent student, one or both of whose parents or legal guardians have maintained a bona fide domicile in the State of Washington for at least one year immediately prior to the commencement of the quarter for which the student has registered at any public institution.
+- Be a citizen of the United States of America; or hold permanent or temporary resident immigration status, Refugee-Parolee; or hold Conditional Entrant status; or permanently reside in the United States under color of law; and - Have established a bona fide domicile in the State of Washington for purposes other than educational for the period of one year immediately prior to the first day of the quarter for which he or she has registered; and be financially independent; or - Be a dependent student, one or both of whose parents or legal guardians have maintained a bona fide domicile in the State of Washington for at least one year immediately prior to the quarter for which the student has registered.

-In determining whether domicile has been established, no single factor or specific combination of factors provides a guarantee that domicile has been established.
-Factors which may be considered in a determination of domicile include permanent, full-time employment in the State of Washington: voter registration: automobile registration; a Washington State driver's license; location of bank accounts; periods of time spent out of the State of Washington; maintenance of a home or continuous commitment for a rental unit in the form of a lease or other agreement; and possession of a professional license to practice in Washington;
+Factors which may be considered in a determination of residency include permanent, full-time employment in the State of Washington; voter registration; automobile registration; a Washington State driver's license; location of bank accounts; periods of time spent out of the State of Washington; maintenance of a home or continuous commitment for a rental unit in the form of a lease or other agreement; and possession of a professional license to practice in Washington.